zenmaee/anomalies/README.md

 (anomalies-master) app
 Copy all folders (AndroidManifest.xml, java, and res) and paste into the FitApp folder (location identical to above).

-7. Open AVD Manager in AndroidStudio and select Pixel 3 XL.
+7. Open AVD Manager in AndroidStudio and select Pixel 3 XL API R.
 8. Press the green play button in the AVD under the "Actions" column.
 9. Wait for emulator to boot and select application.